You have two options for refinancing a VA loan: reduce the interest rate or extract equity with a cash-out refi.

 Lenders always require a minimum credit score and an appraisal with this type of refinancing, and the home has to be your primary residence.

-You may be able to finance up to 100% of the appraised value of your home, though the exact amount you can borrow will vary depending on your lender and where you live.
+You may be able to finance up to 100% of the appraised value of your home, though the exact amount you can borrow will vary depending on your qualification and the lender you are working with.

-The only way to bring a conventional loan into the VA program is with a cash-out refinance.
+The only way to bring a conventional loan into the VA program is with this type of Full Qualifying option.

-To qualify for a VA refinance, you must be an active-duty service member, an honorably discharged veteran or the spouse of a current service member or veteran.
+To qualify for a VA refinance, you must be an active-duty service member, an honorably discharged veteran or the occupying spouse of a current service member on assignment .
 If you’re the widow or widower of a veteran and want to refinance a VA loan, you must be unmarried at the time of the refinance, and your spouse has to have died in the line of duty or from a service-related injury unless you’re applying for an IRRRL.
 In that case, the cause of death doesn’t matter, but you need to have obtained the VA loan prior to your spouse’s death.

 Credit score and income requirements vary by lender, according to Jimmy Vercellino, a mortgage originator and VA loan specialist with First Choice Loan Services in Scottsdale, Arizona.